 U.S. District Court, Northern District of New York

-Kevin was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the fields of: Commercial Litigation; Litigation - Banking and Finance; Litigation - Mergers and Acquisitions; and Mass Tort Litigation/Class Actions - Defendants, and was the 2018 Manchester “Lawyer of the Year” in Litigation - Banking and Finance.
-Kevin has been listed in Best Lawyers since 2011.
+Kevin was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the fields of Commercial Litigation; Litigation—Banking and Finance; Litigation—Mergers and Acquisitions; and Mass Tort Litigation/Class Actions—Defendants, and was also named the 2020 Manchester “Lawyer of the Year” for Litigation—Banking and Finance.
+Kevin has been listed in Best Lawyers since 2011, and was the 2018 Manchester “Lawyer of the Year” in Litigation—Banking and Finance.
 Clients have described him as “a gifted litigator” whose “arguments, remarks, and ability to convey the client’s side of the argument are second to none.”

 Kevin has been recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2019 for Litigation: General Commercial (New Hampshire).
 He has been recognized in Chambers in every year of its publication.
 Chambers reports that Kevin’s clients describe him as a “great leader,” “very astute strategy-wise, a good communicator and good at addressing any concerns and issues.”